cosmicjs/cosmic-next-todo/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see your ToDo list.
 Add / edit / delete ToDo items.
-See them in your Cosmic dashboard.
+See your ToDos in the Cosmic dashboard as well.

+## Contributing
+Contributions welcome!